 Earth Hour - Annually at the End of March

 Starting as a symbolic lights-out event in Sydney, Australia, in 2007, Earth Hour is one of the world's largest grassroots movements for the environment, inspiring millions of people to take action for our planet and nature.
-Every year millions of people, businesses, and landmarks switch off their lights and set aside an hour to host events from 8:30 - 9:30 pm (local time), and make noise for the Earth Hour movement.
+Every year, millions of people, businesses, and landmarks switch off their lights and set aside an hour to host events from 8:30 - 9:30 pm (local time) and make noise for the Earth Hour movement.
 This year, speak up for why nature matters to you and put action at the center of international conversations!
 For more resources, visit the WWF Earth Hour Website including activities for schools.

 World Environment Day - Annually on June 5

 World Environment Day is popularly being called “People’s Day” to show that people care and support the Earth and the environment.
-First organized in 1974, it has been a major campaign led by the United Nations for environmental issues ranging from marine pollution, human overgrowth, and raising awareness about global warming, sustainable consumption, and wildlife crime.
+First organized in 1974, the day has been a major campaign led by the United Nations for environmental issues ranging from marine pollution, human overgrowth, and raising awareness about global warming, sustainable consumption, and wildlife crime.